mirzahusadzic/egemma/README.md

-# FastAPI Embedding API with Gemma Model
+# FastAPI API with Gemma Models for Embedding and Summarization

-This project provides a FastAPI application for embedding text using the [Gemma embedding 300m model](https://deepmind.google/models/gemma/embeddinggemma/) with Matryoshka support.
-It's designed to serve as a robust local server for integrating Gemma embeddings into your workflow via a simple endpoint.
+This project provides a FastAPI application for embedding text using the [Gemma embedding 300m model](https://deepmind.google/models/gemma/embeddinggemma) with Matryoshka support, and for summarizing code and Markdown files using a [Gemma-based summarization model](https://deepmind.google/models/gemma/gemma-3).
+It's designed to serve as a robust local server for integrating Gemma capabilities into your workflow via simple endpoints.

 ## Key Features